fdudatamining/system/README.md

 # Create random secure password for database root
 cd system
 MYSQL_ROOT_PASSWORD=your_secret_password docker-compose up
+# Wait for the system to be completely built and come up

-# In another terminal, populate database from data
+# Populate the database with data
 cd data
 MYSQL_ROOT_PASSWORD=your_secret_password python ./setup.py install